diptanshu-singh/Artificial-Intelligence/README.md

 <blockquote>Solve Intelligence.
 Use it to make world a better place</blockquote>

-I have put together algorithms/ code samples that I have written during my graduate studies in Statistics, which I found interesting and challenging.
-To view the HW projects, refer to the links in the last section.
+I have put together algorithms that I have written and explored during my graduate studies in Statistics as part of assignments and projects.

 ### Statistical Computing
 - <a href="Approximation.html">Non Linear Equations (Newton Rhapson Method)</a>